jbx-protocol/juice-docs-v2/docs/api/contracts/jbetherc20projectpayer/write/setdefaultvalues.md

     _Internal references:_

     * [`defaultMemo`](/api/contracts/jbetherc20projectpayer/properties/defaultmemo.md)
-5. Set the default memadata if it has changed.
+5. Set the default metadata if it has changed.

     ```
     // Set the default metadata if it has changed.